autonomys/subspace-docs/versioned_docs/version-latest/learn/intro.md

 ### **Become a timekeeper**

-**Timekeepers** on the Subspace Network responsible for running the **Proof-of-Time chain** and maintaining the randomness beacon for the **Consensus Chain**.
+**Timekeepers** on the Subspace Network are responsible for running the **Proof-of-Time chain** and maintaining the randomness beacon for the **consensus chain**.

 #### - [Start timekeeping](../farming-&-staking/timekeeping)

-## 📖 Develop on the Subspace Network
+## 📖 Develop on The Subspace Network
 ---

 ### Utilize the EVM Domain

-The Subspace Network has a running **EVM (Ethereum Virtual Machine)**, that allows you to deploy your **smart contracts.**
+The Subspace Network hosts an **EVM (Ethereum Virtual Machine)**, that allows you to deploy your **smart contracts.**

 #### - [EVM Development](../develop/nova/intro)

 ### Utilize the Core Protocol
 The Subspace Network aims to provide an amazing developer experience to anyone who wishes to build on top of the protocol.
-As such we have started working on a variety of tools to help with development within our network.
+As such we have started working on a variety of tools to assist and promote development on our network.

 #### - [Core Protocol Development](https://github.com/subspace/subspace/blob/main/docs/development.md)